David Roddy: Professional career

-Memphis Grizzlies (2022–present)
+Memphis Grizzlies (2022–2024)

 In the 2022 NBA draft, Roddy was drafted 23rd overall by the Philadelphia 76ers on behalf of the Memphis Grizzlies as part of a trade that sent Roddy and Danny Green to the Grizzlies in exchange for De'Anthony Melton.
 On July 2, 2022, Roddy signed his rookie scale contract with the Grizzlies.
 Roddy made his NBA debut on October 19, grabbing two rebounds in a 115–112 overtime win over the New York Knicks.
 On March 11, 2023, Roddy scored a career-high 24 points in a 112–108 win over the Dallas Mavericks.